Thracian religion: The Bendidia at Athens

 The Greek city-state of Athens officially recognised the Bendidia festival so that Thracians living there could celebrate one of their primary festivals.
 This festival was celebrated on the 19th of the month of Thargelion, and during it both Thracian and Greek worshippers of Bendis separately led processions from the prytaneion in Athens to the Piraeus, where was located the sanctuary of the goddess.

 During the festival, riders passed torches to one another while racing their horses, and the procession from Athens to the sanctuary of Bendis on Munychia Hill was divided in two, with one group being the Athenian locals and the other being Thracians following their own ancestral traditions and the Athenian laws.

 The positive and enthusiastic reception of the Bendidia at Athens suggests that the cult was both compatible with Athenian religious customs, and was also viewed favourably by the population of the city, hence why the Bendidia was celebrated at Athens for a long period of time.

+Kotytto in Greece

+Eupolis mentioned a cult of the goddess Kotytto in Athens, although this may have been a comedic creation of his.
+However, Kotytto was also worshipped in Corinth, Selinous in Magna Graecia, and in Asia Minor.